 Vancouver is a cosmopolitan city that likes to celebrate every occasion.
 From the Vancouver International Jazz Festival to the brand new downtown New Year’s Eve Festival, residents and visitors join in the fun.
 But some festivals are a little more unusual than others, and may even need a bit of explanation.
-Here are a 15 Vancouver festivals to put on your list if you’re looking for fun in Vancouver BC.
+Here are 15 Vancouver festivals to put on your list if you’re looking for fun in Vancouver BC.

 Vancouver Festivals in January

 Do you like hibiscus in your hot chocolate?
 Or perhaps whiskey-infused marshmallows?

 Over 25 cafes participate in the Vancouver Hot Chocolate Festival, offering 57 special concoctions around town for 27 days.

 That means you need to drink more than two cups of cocoa a day to try all the flavours.

 2- No Pants Skytrain Ride

 Part of a larger No Pants Subway movement that started in New York in 2002, riders-in-the-know surprise their peers by suddenly removing their pants on Vancouver’s Skytrain at a designated time.